furkancybercore/md_files/preTask8_furkan.md

      ```
    - Save the request

+   **Expected Result:**
+   You should have a Postman collection with two requests ready for testing.
+No output is expected at this stage since we're just setting up the test environment.
+You'll use these requests later when testing your implementation.

 Refer to our [Postman Testing Guide](POSTMAN_GUIDE_POKER.md) for more detailed instructions on API testing.

 ## Exercise 6: Explore Token Authentication